 Insurance companies have emerged as the primary beneficiaries of the PPACA.
-Higher enrollment rates, combined with rising commercial premiums (e.g., 9.5% in 2011, the highest rate in five years), changes in benefit design and more restrictive networks have led to Aetna, Cigna and Wellpoint outperforming the S&P500 by 50-100%.21, 22
+Higher enrollment rates, combined with rising commercial premiums (e.g., 9.5 percent in 2011, the highest rate in five years), changes in benefit design and more restrictive networks have led to Aetna, Cigna and Wellpoint outperforming the S&P500 by 50 to 100 percent.21, 22

 Pharmaceutical companies have also emerged as winners, though the full impact of the change in their business model has yet to be felt.
-Specialty drugs represent 1% of prescriptions and 25% of pharmaceutical expenditures and near-monopolistic pricing is evident.21 Annual specialty drug spending increases of 18-20% have become the norm.23
+Specialty drugs represent 1 percent of prescriptions and 25 percent of pharmaceutical expenditures and near-monopolistic pricing is evident.21 Annual specialty drug spending increases of 18 to 20 percent have become the norm.23

 The Medicare ACO data appears paradoxical.
 Less efficient and effective providers generate greater savings in high-cost markets — as compared to more efficient and effective providers with many years of experience focused on the care continuum and reducing costs.
 Opportunities may exist for a number of the Pioneer ACOs (and others) to extend their geographic reach into contiguous areas of relative inefficiency.